bhurz/aoc_2021/README.md

-Advent of Code 2021 solutions: hello
+Advent of Code 2021 solutions